borgoo/interviews-qa/README.md

 # interviews-qa
-A repo for the https://borgoo.github.io/blog/post.html?id=interviews-qa articles.
+A repo for the https://borgoo.github.io/blog/post.html?id=interviews-qa article.